nwolek/LowkeyNW/patchers/pitchlink/reboot_notes.md

 ## questions on 4 April 2017
 1. what if it was called "pitchlinks" to be clearer? - DONE
-2. stickiness - should it be based on onsets received or tied to rhythmic loop? onsets preferred by NW
+2. stickiness - should it be based on onsets received or tied to rhythmic loop? onsets preferred by NW - onsets DONE
 3. pitch information should be moved to dict - DONE

 ## reaction from 7 April [social media demo](https://www.youtube.com/watch?v=l_Ya9nHSqVA)
-1. ideally midi duration would be [preserved via Borax](https://docs.cycling74.com/max5/refpages/max-ref/borax.html)
+1. ideally midi duration would be [preserved via Borax](https://docs.cycling74.com/max5/refpages/max-ref/borax.html) - DONE
 2. would be great to tie in with key info on Push.
 Need to review [documentation from Ableton](https://github.com/Ableton/push-interface)
 3. NW wants to export and import settings for caller - DONE
 4. saving length of arrays is error prone, so remove